Secondary school admissions

 If you do not live in the borough, you need to apply through your own council and you can include Richmond schools in your application.

-The closing date for applying for a year 7 place was 31 October 2017.
+The closing date for applying for a year 7 place is 31 October 2021.

-Please read our Personal Information Policy and validity of information given before applying.
+- Personal Information Policy and validity of information given

 When making your application in eAdmissions you should:

 - Complete a separate application for each child if you are applying for twins or triplets